Dornavineeth/UnlearningFactory/README.md

 ```

 ### 💾 Data Setup
-Download the data containing logs and metric results from fine-tuned and retain models.
-This might be helpfull for evaluating the effectiveness of your unlearning approach.
+Download the log files containing metric results from the models used in the supported benchmarks (including the retain model logs used to compare the unlearned models against).

 ```bash
 TODO